 This year, I’ve been looking through verses that speak in some way about new life.

-Here are 10 of those verses that I hope you’ll find encouraging as well.
+Here are 10 of those verses that encourage me amidst the changing season.
+I hope you’ll find these encouraging as well.

 10 Encouraging Bible Verses on New Life